openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

 what is done with APBs for hosted components so that the openshift-ansible roles would reuse these containers to install/uninstall these components.

-The containerized role could follow the pattern used by the TSB within its openshift-ansible role `template_service_broker` to maintain a lower learning curve for those not familiar with ansible as well as decrease duplication of work in cases where the component provides OCP templates already.

 Within the openshift-ansible role, installing in a way similar to APBs would create an interface that would not need to change once the role is created, with the exception being if new information need be passed into the container.